 Many of us experience periods of low mood, anxiety, or irritability.
 How can we deal with these emotions and bring more peace and joy into our lives?

 Here are six tools we can use to enhance our moods: Gratitude, acceptance, self-compassion, expressing ourselves, addressing festering issues and making lifestyle enhancements.
 Many times, even just using one tool will help us feel better and increase our enjoyment of life.
+Read through the tools and pick one on which to focus.
 If you are experiencing severe emotional distress, seek help from a recommended professional.

 According to research, being grateful increases our happiness.
 Begin your day expressing appreciation to God for at least one blessing in your life, preferably out loud and in your native language; elaborate on how you have benefited from this blessing.